 - In most cases you can pay off the loan before the payoff date without fees or penalties.

-- Personal loans are most useful for those who have high credit scores before applying.
-Those with lower scores, typically less than 600, can expect to pay high interest rates, which can negate the value of consolidating debt with a personal loan.
-If your credit rating is very low, you might not qualify for a loan at all.
+- Personal loans are most useful for those who have good credit scores before applying.
+Those with lower scores, typically less than 660, can expect to pay high interest rates, which can negate the value of consolidating debt with a personal loan.
+If your credit score is very low, you might not qualify for a loan at all.